Generic Name: buprenorphine (oral/sublingual) (BUE pre NOR feen (OR al / sub LIN gwal))

 How should I take buprenorphine sublingual?

-Follow all directions on your prescription label and read all medication guides.
+Follow the directions on your prescription label and read all medication guides.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.
 Never use buprenorphine in larger amounts, or for longer than prescribed.

 Buprenorphine sublingual is usually taken for only at the start of treatment for addiction.
 Most people are later switched to another medicine that contains buprenorphine (Bunavail, Sublocade, Suboxone, Zubsolv).

 You may receive your first doses of buprenorphine sublingual in a hospital or clinic setting until your condition improves.